 What Will I Feel?

 When the needle is inserted, you may feel pressure, a prick, and/or momentary discomfort (some areas are more sensitive than others).
 If the needle is inserted into a trigger point, the muscle may twitch spontaneously, and when combined with electrical stimulation the muscle will contract continuously while being stimulated.
-You may experience some increase soreness the next day in the areas where the Dry Needling treatment was applied, but the soreness usually subsides within 1-2 days after treatment.
+You may experience some increased soreness the next day in the areas where the Dry Needling treatment was applied, but the soreness usually subsides within 1-2 days after treatment.

 Precautions/Contraindications: